fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12b.md

 ### Redis

 [Redis](https://redis.io/) is a [key-value](https://redis.com/nosql/key-value-databases/) database.
-In contrast to eg. MongoDB the data stored to a key-value storage has a bit less structure, there are eg. no collections or tables, it just contains junks of data that can be fetched based on the <i>key</i> that was attached to the data  (the <i>value</i>).
+In contrast to eg. MongoDB, the data stored to a key-value storage has a bit less structure, there are eg. no collections or tables, it just contains junks of data that can be fetched based on the <i>key</i> that was attached to the data  (the <i>value</i>).

 By default Redis works <i>in-memory</i>, which means that it does not store data persistently.